healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Having larger parts than a typical home juicer, juicing with the Omega was a breeze.
 It accepts larger pieces of vegetables without the need for the plunger.
 The process was smooth, with minimal clogging or jamming.

-That being said, the large size does have a disadvantage: You can’t really re-juice to extract more from the pulp, as smaller juicers can.
-However, since the yield is already good the first time, this wouldn’t be necessary anyway.
+That being said, the large size does have a disadvantage: You can’t really re-juice to extract more from the pulp like with smaller juicers.
+However, since the yield is already good enough the first time, this doesn’t really matter that much.

 ### 5.0 - Conveniences